c0p4c4b4n4/demo-sockets-io-nio-nio2/README.md

 ### Blocking I/O model

-In the blocking I/O model, the application makes a blocking system call until data is received at the kernel _and_ is copied from kernel-space buffer to user-space buffer.
+In the _blocking I/O model_, the application makes a blocking system call until data is received at the kernel _and_ is copied from kernel-space buffer to user-space buffer.

 ![blocking I/O model](/.images/blocking_IO_model.png)